 The questionnaire presented propositions in true/false format developed around a diverse collection of 27 constructs.
 The constructs were selected in a workshop with experts in the metocean forecast industry, based on issues that had frequently emerged in dealings with users in the past.
 The workshop members were from the meteorological service of New Zealand and the South African Weather Service (SAWS).
-Contributing scientists' competencies spanned atmospheric, hydrodynamic and wave forecasting and observations.
-Some scientists also had experience in science communication and client liaison and familiarity with the decision space (or operational context) of their respectiveted user groups.
-The resulting propositions regardingabout these constructs, per research question, were then collected and refined.
+Contributing scientists' competencies spanned atmospheric, hydrodynamic, and wave forecasting and observation knowledge.
+Some scientists also had experience in science communication and client liaison and familiarity with the decision space (or operational context) of their respective user groups.
+The resulting propositions regarding these constructs, per research question, were then collected and refined.

 The questionnaire was widely distributed.
 The questionnaire was advertised to both recreational and commercial users throughout both countries (New Zealand and South Africa).
-Coastal and ocean users emailing lists and websites platforms were used to spread the invitation as well as personal contacts.
+Coastal and ocean users emailing lists and websites were used to spread the invitation as well as personal contacts.
+It is important to note that no ethical issues were encountered during the present study.
+No personal, identifiable information was collected during the survey.
+The identities of the participants are unknown, even to the authors, and thus fully anonymized.
+No institutional nor funding agency ethical clearance was required.

-3.2 Data Analysis
+3.2 Data analysis